Council Tax discount

 The full Council Tax bill assumes that there are two adults living in a dwelling.
 There is a 25% Council Tax reduction for only one adult living in a dwelling as their main home.

-Council Tax discount changes for second homes and vacant dwellings
+Council Tax discount for care leavers

 Council Tax discount uninhabitable properties and vacant dwellings